 And again I called the police chief.
 And I 1 said, "Hey, what is that car doing?
 What's going on?"
 2 "Oh, someone lost their dog."
 I said, "Someone lost their 3 dog and you're sending a car to look for them, and my 4 sister could be laying out in those woods?"
-Without 5 knowing it, I was frustrated with the police.
-And the 6 police chief would get my calls, I called him again for the 7 third time when the ambulances were there.
-8 I said, "I'm in Kanesatake and I will be 9 there in about an hour and forty-five minutes, do not move 10 11 that body, because I want to see it.
-I want to see it, to know it's her, with the braces, and I want to see what's 12 around her."
-And by the time I got there, they had pulled 13 her remains out and put a rotting, skeletal corpse with no 14 15 flesh into an ambulance.
+Without 5 6 knowing it, I was frustrated with the police.
+And the police chief would get my calls, I called him again for the 7 third time when the ambulances were there.
+8

+9 I said, "I'm in Kanesatake and I will be 10 there in about an hour and forty-five minutes, do not move 11 that body, because I want to see it.
+I want to see it, to 12 know it's her, with the braces, and I want to see what's 13 around her."
+And by the time I got there, they had pulled 14 her remains out and put a rotting, skeletal corpse with no 15 flesh into an ambulance.
 And sent it off to Valleyfield.

-And we, me and my sisters and a brother-in-16 law had to go to Valleyfield and try to trace that body; 17 and we traced it to Parthenais and we couldn't -- I wanted 18 to see it.
+And we, me and my sisters and a brother-inlaw had to go to Valleyfield and try to trace that body; and we traced it to Parthenais and we couldn't -- I wanted to see it.
 I want to see with my eyes, my detective eyes.
-19 20 And so just recently I got all the articles that were done and it talks about the police chief saying 21 that, "Yeah, a group of teenagers on four-wheelers helped 22 us recover the body."
+And so just recently I got all the articles that were done and it talks about the police chief saying that, "Yeah, a group of teenagers on four-wheelers helped us recover the body."
 Teenagers on four-wheelers?
-The 23 24 corpse?
+The four-wheelers that were riding back there at night when I was staying with my parents?
+They didn't smell a rotting corpse?
 Because a week after she went missing, the buzzards were flying in those woods, right over it.
 And I said, "Look, the birds, look," I know how birds are, I know how they act.